acorn-io/runtime/docs/docs/37-Get Started/01-Running an Acorn.md

 * Running an existing Acorn
 * Building and running an Acorn for your project

-## Running an Acorn app
+## Running an Acorn App

-If you would like to run an acorn from a registry the command is:
+If you would like to run an Acorn from a registry the command is:

 `acorn run registry.example.com/myorg/app-image`